The Eternal Optimist Presents a 30 Part Column Series

 Overall.

-The running story of Randy Orton being saved by Legacy was entertaining.
-Cody even eliminated Goldust, which isn't the last time we would see this happen in a Royal Rumble.
-Big Show had a run of dominance in this match which wasn't completely boring unlike one that would come six years after this.
-You had a VERY memorable spot of Santino actually breaking The Warlord's fastest elimination record.
+Where Dave saw trash, I see treasure.
+I felt that the likes of Duggan, Earthquake, Snuka, Roberts and Santana provided me with a nice little trip down memory lane.
+I also thought there was value in some of the storylines that Dave overlooked.
+The story of Jake Roberts returning to attack Rick Martel after almost being blinded by “Arrogance” was fun.
+Unlike Dave, I thought Savage being taken out of the Rumble by what the announcers presumed to be was an attack by the Ultimate Warrior was a non-traditional twist on an angle often overused in the Royal Rumble.

-No crowd favorites were left out of this match, much less any that were considered a favorite to win the whole thing.
-This is a top 12 Royal Rumble match that was for some reason put towards the VERY bottom of said list.
-I don't get you, Dave.
+The 1991 may have been predictable, but it was far from the dumpster fire that Dave would like you to believe it was.
+It belongs in the bottom third of the countdown, but it is nowhere near the second worst Royal Rumble of all time.

 That’s a wrap kids.
-I’ll be back in a couple of days with #29 on the countdown.
+I’ll see you for part 3 in which I detail the Royal Rumble that came in at #28 on the countdown.
 Sound off below!

 Facebook: David Fenichel